hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Considerations: Deprecated; recommend removal.
 Appears to be redundant with `bundle-report`.
 As of 22-08-03 #all-eng conversation, appears to be unused.
 See also [stats.sh](../packages/commonwealth/stats.sh) for possible removal.

-# Undocumented & in-progress
+## start-consumer

-"start-consumer": "ts-node --project ./tsconfig.consumer.json server/CommonwealthConsumer/CommonwealthConsumer.ts run-as-script",
+Definition: `ts-node --project ./tsconfig.consumer.json server/CommonwealthConsumer/CommonwealthConsumer.ts run-as-script`

-"start-prerender": "ts-node --project tsconfig.json server/scripts/runPrerenderService.ts",
+Description: Runs `CommonwealthConsumer.ts` script, which consumes & processes RabbitMQ messages from external apps and services.
+See script file for more complete documentation.

+## start-all

-"start-all": "concurrently -p '{name}' -c red,green -n app,consumer 'yarn start' 'yarn start-consumer'",
+Definition: `concurrently -p '{name}' -c red,green -n app,consumer 'yarn start' 'yarn start-consumer'`

-"send-notification-digest-emails": "SEND_EMAILS=true ts-node --project tsconfig.json server.ts",
-"migrate-server": "heroku run npx sequelize db:migrate --debug", "start-ci": "FETCH_INTERVAL_MS=500 ts-node --project tsconfig.json server.ts",

-"datadog-db-setup": "chmod u+x scripts/setup-datadog-postgres.sh && ./scripts/setup-datadog-postgres.sh",

-//ADDED BY TIMOTHEE

-"start-docker-setup": "chmod +rx ./scripts/start-docker-setup-help.sh && ./scripts/start-docker-setup-help.sh",
-"start-containers": "chmod +rx ./scripts/start-docker-containers.sh && ./scripts/start-docker-containers.sh",

-// ADDED BY KURTIS
-"sync-entities-local": "ts-node server/scripts/enforceDataConsistency.ts run-as-script 'postgresql://commonwealth:edgeware@localhost/commonwealth_chain_events'",
-"wait-server": "chmod +x ./scripts/wait-server.sh && ./scripts/wait-server.sh",
+Description: Runs `yarn start` and `yarn start-consumer` (i.e., the main app server, and the CommonwealthConsumer script) concurrently with the `concurrently` package.